SMGCommunity/Whitehole-Neo/README.md

-# Whitehole is to be superseded by Takochu: a new, better, non-spaghetti-code editor developed by shibboleet.
+# Whitehole is to be superseded by Takochu: a new editor developed by shibboleet.
-I will not provide support for Whitehole (besides critical bugfixes) until the release of Takochu, and afterwards this repository will be archived.
+I will not provide support for Whitehole (besides critical bugfixes), and this repository will be archived once Takochu is stable.
 # Takochu is in development at https://github.com/shibbo/Takochu